-C. Updates From 2011 to 2012
+D. Updates From 2012 to 2013

-The ACS-based "as of" 2011 rent is updated through the end of 2012 using the annual change in CPI from 2011 to 2012.
-As in previous years, HUD uses Local CPI data coupled with Consumer Expenditure Survey (CEX) data for FMR areas with at least 75 percent of their
+HUD updates the ACS-based "as of" 2012 rent through the end of 2013 using the annual change in CPI from 2012 to 2013.
+As in previous years, HUD uses local CPI data coupled with Consumer Expenditure Survey (CEX) data for FMR areas with at least 75 percent of their population within Class A metropolitan areas covered by local CPI data.
+HUD uses Census region CPI data for FMR areas in Class B and C size metropolitan areas and nonmetropolitan areas without local CPI update factors.
+Additionally, HUD is using CPI data collected locally in Puerto Rico as the basis for CPI adjustments from 2012 to